Start early and save.

 There are three primary sources of financial aid—federal, state, and institutional.
 Some aid, such as loans, must be paid back with interest.
 Other forms of aid, such as scholarships and grants, don’t require repayment.

 The most commonly required form to apply for financial aid, including student loans and work study, is the FAFSA (Free Application for Federal Student Aid).
 Some institutions also require the CSS Profile (administered by The College Board).
 Most colleges and universities require a FAFSA on file to be considered for all forms of institutional aid.
-It’s best to complete the FAFSA after completing your taxes but before March 1.
+It’s best to complete the FAFSA after finishing your taxes but before March 1.
 Remember to check the deadlines posted on the college or university’s website to which you’re applying.
-Before you can begin completing the FAFSA for the first time, you must setup an account and secure a PIN.
+Before you can begin completing the FAFSA for the first time, you must set up an account and secure a PIN.

 Some states provide financial incentives for students to stay in-state for college.
 Ohio currently doesn’t offer such a program.
 If you’re considering an out-of-state college or university, it’s prudent to know if that state offers such incentives.
 This can be a point of negotiation with college admissions and financial aid offices when making your final decision.